Top five cars for all seasons

 The roof is a five-layer fabric fitting, and it leaves the Evoque gloriously refined once it’s up.
 What’s more, there’s no discernible difference in noise levels between a regular roof and the convertible roof, with raindrops being barely audible, wind noise low and no vibration from the fabric when cruising along.

 If that cruise just so happens to take you off-road, then Land Rover’s four-wheel drive history comes to the fore.
 Despite the road tyres fitted to the test car, it made mincemeat of a forest track and grassy hill when we reviewed it.
 What’s more, the 4x4 system is standard.
-Rain or shine, this car is ready for both.

 Audi A4 Allroad

-Like its stablemate above, the Audi A4 Allroad is a great choice for people who don’t necessarily want the size and bulk of an SUV but do want to retain the advantages of a higher ride height and handling.
+The Audi A4 Allroad is a great choice for people who don’t necessarily want the size and bulk of an SUV but do want to retain the advantages of a higher ride height and handling.
 As such it bridges the gap perfectly between estate and crossover.

 As you’d expect, the A4 Allroad feels very much like your standard A4, meaning quality and refinement come in bucket loads.
 The Quattro four-wheel drive system also means that none of the power is wasted in the dry and makes for confident handling in the wet, what’s more the softer springs and higher-profile tyres mean that comfort is prioritised over agility.